r0f1/r_visualizations/README.md

 # Visualizations with R

-Just some playground for visualizations with ggplot.
+Visualizations with R and ggplot.
-Click on the images to enlage.

 <table>
   <tr>